 The Lakes to Locks trail is a day-use trail near Seattle.
 It covers Lake Union, Lake Washington, and Lake Sammamish and eventually meets the saltwater of Puget Sound.
 While much of this 100 miles of water is calm, paddlers must ensure that they are prepared to pass through the locks appropriately.

-Elliott bay offers expansive views of downtown Seattle and far off Mt.
-Rainier.
+Elliott Bay offers expansive views of downtown Seattle and Mt.
+Rainier National Park in the distance.
 The most common area to put in is Elliot Bay Marina.
-This bay does lead to the incredibly popular Puget Sound; therefore, paddlers need knowledge of basic boating rules to be prepared for the traffic.
-Wildlife viewing in this area could include Dolphins and Sea Lions if exploring during the quieter hours.
+This bay does lead to the incredibly busy Puget Sound, therefore, paddlers need knowledge of basic boating rules to be prepared for the traffic.
+Don’t let this discourage you though!
+Kayaking on Elliott Bay and seeing the Seattle skyline from the water is so special and unique!

 National / State Park Kayaking Spots near Seattle